sparkfun/Qwiic_Template_Py/README.md

 		else:
 			self._i2c = i2c_driver
 ```
-Note - the docstring for the constructor is actuall the docstring for the class.
+Note - the docstring for the constructor is actually the docstring for the class.

 ### Interface Conventions
 While not strictly required, the following conventions and patterns are used for qwiic driver implementations